 However, if you want to build your own quadcopter from the ground up, then you will be in need of the above-mentioned components along with tons of spare parts and at least a couple of batteries.

 Racing Drones Buyer Guide: Budget

 $200 is the minimum amount that can get you started with drone racing.
 However, if you want to be an expert racer who gives his or her opponents a run for their money, then you will have to spend a fair bit more.

-Blade Inductrix can be purchased for as low as $200 if you are someone who does not take a fancy to building their own drone from scratch.
-The Blade Inductrix is a low cost yet fast machine that is equipped with an integrated camera, RC controller with real time video feed and a handy controller software.
+Blade Inductrix can be purchased for as low as $200 if you are someone who does not take a fancy to build their own drone from scratch.
+The Blade Inductrix is a low cost yet fast machine that is equipped with an integrated camera, RC controller with the real-time video feed, and handy controller software.
 It may not be able to help you win a lot of races but it will certainly assist you in honing your flying skills without having to spend a lot of money or wasting your precious time.

 However, if you are budgeting for a racing league then you should reserve at least $1,000 for a decently crafted drone that could win you a few games.

 Ready to Fly Racing Drones

 Now it is time to discuss the manufacturers and retailers who deal in ready to fly drones.

 These machines can be set whizzing through the skies after unpacking them and loading them with batteries without any assembly requirement.
 Here are some of the most popular ones out there:

 is a tiny whoop class drone that is low cost and equipped with a 720p FPV camera, controller and top quality software.
 It may be small in size but it is damn tough!